DeSevilla/FractalGen/README.md

 High-level parameters:

 * Run type
-  * folder: an existing folder containing .pngs.
-If set, will remake the .gif in that folder without any simulation.
-    Leave as None to run a normal simulation
+  * run_type: String specifying what type of output we're producing.
+Options:
+    * julia: a Julia set
+    * mandelbrot: a Mandelbrot-like set. will ignore the 'param' variable seen below.
+    * reanimate: recreates the gif from a folder of .pngs.
+Does not run any further calculations
+  * folder: a folder for the output. optional except with run_type = 'reanimate'

 * Display parameters
-  * pixels: pixel dimension of image. image will always be square
+  * pixels: by default, fills in values for xpixels and ypixels
+  * xpixels: how many pixels wide the images should be
+  * ypixels: how many pixels tall the images should be
-  * frames: how many frames to generate
+  * frames: how many frames to generate (if 1, will not animate)
   * seconds: how long the animation should be
   * colormap: MatPlotLib colormap that defines how to color the display.
 See https://matplotlib.org/stable/tutorials/colors/colormaps.html for more options and info.
 I like cm.inferno, cm.viridis, and cm.plasma; cm.prism is amusingly ugly.
   * color_by: String defining what data should be fed into the colormap.
+Options are:
     * iterations: color each point by how many iterations it lasted without diverging
     * diverged: how many iterations it took to diverge, or 0 if it didn't diverge
     * array: absolute value of each point (this will be the maximum value for any divergent point)